actguru/coda-c_plist/README.md

 * Provides container manipulation for Array and Dictionary
 * Retain counted objects simplify changes to plists
 * Plugin support for Binary Property List serialization with a compatable library
-* A pure C source and API for increased portablity
+* A pure C source and API for increased portability

 > [!CAUTION]
 > UNDER CONSTRUCTION